nicholasadamou/set-me-up/README.md

 Depending on the module, further applications will be installed by "automating" their installation through other bash scripts.
 In most cases `set-me-up` delegates the legwork to tools that are meant to be used for the job (e.g. installing `zplugin` for zsh plugin management).

 Nothing describes the actual functionality better than the code.
-It is recommended to check the appropriate module script to get insights as to what it exactly does
+It is recommended to check the appropriate module script to gain insights as to what it exactly does.
-.

 `set-me-up` is a plain collection of bash scripts and tools that you probably already worked with, therefore understanding what is happening will be easy 😄.

 ## Credits